-An informed consent is the permission granted by the patient to the doctor with the knowledge of possible consequences in terms of risks and benefits.
+An informed consent is a permission granted by the patient to the doctor with the knowledge of possible consequences in terms of risks and benefits.
 The doctor discloses appropriate information to a competent patient who makes a voluntary choice regarding his/her treatment.

 The process of obtaining informed consent in patients with diminished mental activity has procedural difficulties due to a lack of concentration and cooperation and ethical dilemmas due to the incapacitation in these individuals, hence, unreliable judgments.